syncfusion-content/maui-docs/MAUI/Scheduler/overview.md

  ![flexible-working-hours-in-maui-scheduler](images/overview/flexible-working-hours-in-maui-scheduler.png)

- * **Windows and Maccatalyst layouts**: The mouse hovering effect is now applied to all scheduler elements.
+ * **Windows and Mac Catalyst layouts**: The mouse hovering effect is now applied to all scheduler elements.